A71 road: Edinburgh to Newmains

 The A71 almost parallels the M8 between the A720 (Edinburgh City Bypass) and the junction with the A73 at Newmains.
 It passes through the village of Wilkieston and onto the Mid Calder bypass, which leads the route to the south of Livingston.
 The A71 follows a very straight course through Livingston with several grade separated junctions.

 Newmains to Darvel

 West of Livingston, the A71 turns sharply south west, bypassing Shotts, Newmains and Wishaw then descends steeply into the Clyde Valley, over Garrion Bridge at the junction with the A72.
 The A71 climbs steeply up the western side of the Clyde valley on a road which it shares for a very short section with the A72.

 When the A71 peaks at the top of the valley, it goes under the M74 at Jct 8 (a junction known locally as Canderside Toll), before turning towards the village of Stonehouse, where a bypass takes traffic to the north of the narrow village roads, before descending into the Avon valley and into Strathaven.
-This village, at a meeting of the A71, A723 and A726, provides a link to East Kilbride and Paisley, as well as to Lanark, Hamilton and Motherwell.
+This small town, at a meeting of the A71, A723 and A726, provides a link to East Kilbride and Paisley, as well as to Lanark, Hamilton and Motherwell.